StoffelJanssens/Diffusion-and-Growth/README.md

 # Diffusion-and-Growth

-Software implementation of the article: "Probing growth precursor diffusion lengths by inter-surface diffusion" More information can be found in the article: ...
+Software implementation of the article: "Probing growth precursor diffusion lengths by inter-surface diffusion".

+More information can be found in the article: ...